AlexKalinin/windows-ruby-dev-helper/README.md

 # Bidirectional Windows-Linux Syncronization Tool for Rails Development
 I work under Windows, but I need to execute my Ruby on Rails project under Linux virtual machine.
-[Vagrant](https://www.vagrantup.com/) and VirtualBox Shared Folders has some limits for Windows syncronization, like symlincs, or uncorrect file timestamps.
+[Vagrant](https://www.vagrantup.com/) and VirtualBox Shared Folders has some limits for Windows syncronization, like symlincs, or incorrect file timestamps.

 To provide bidirectional syncronization from windows to linux I wrote this Bash wrapper over the [unison](https://www.cis.upenn.edu/~bcpierce/unison/) tool.